sigilante/curriculum/hsl-2023.3/hsl0.md

 ![](https://i.dailymail.co.uk/i/pix/2015/02/02/2541F2DB00000578-0-This_Holden_utility_was_seized_by_police_for_Hooning_in_Tennant_-a-24_1422867990080.jpg)

 The way this will work:  we will have regular video meetings that will be posted.
-I will talk through and teach material based on these notes.
-I also suggest readings (see the bottom of the header block) from the written Hoon School docs.
+Jack and I will talk through and teach material based on these notes.
+We also suggest readings (see the bottom of the header block) from the written Hoon School docs.
 These are optional but provide a slightly different perspective on the material.
-You are also welcome to investigate older videos, but be aware that I may have changed the sequence or explanation of some material.
+You are also welcome to investigate older videos, but be aware that we may have changed the sequence or explanation of some material.
+There will be a homework assignment associated with each lesson.
+You will need to complete seven of the eight to be considered a finisher.

+At the end of today's lesson, we will have some Q&A time and we will send you a quick feedback form with a single question.

+If you have not programmed before, «discussion».

 #   Hoon Syntax